-But if the monthly search volume was about 100 – 300 for all those keywords that would be too low.
+But if the monthly search volume for each keyword was like 50 or less, that would be too low.
 It’s not worth writing an article for such a topic.

-Notice these keywords can way more monthly searches:
+Notice these keywords have way more monthly searches:

 cat allergy 9841 searches per month

-And there are more keywords related to this topic… This is definitely a topic that interests your prospects.
+And there are more keywords related to this topic.
+So this is a topic that interests your prospects.